JustSteveKing/juststeveking.uk/content/posts/working-with-third-party-services-in-laravel.md

   As you can see, we are building up our request with our API token that we injected into our constructor.
 We then create our response.
 There are a few things we can do to improve this though.

   Currently the exception thrown is a HTML exception, which may not be what we want.
-Also, we haev no retry policy or timeouts set.
+Also, we have no retry policy or timeouts set.
 Lets refactor our Client class to implement these things:

   ```php